-It is worth adding that many people accused of intentionally exposing others to coronavirus are being charged with additional crimes, including battery and even terrorism as the risk of the coronavirus has led to lawmakers considering it to be a biological agent.
+It is worth adding that many people accused of knowingly exposing others to coronavirus are being charged with additional crimes, including battery and even terrorism as the risk of the coronavirus has led to lawmakers considering it to be a biological agent.
 Even threatening to infect someone, whether or not you actually have the disease can be considered assault or a criminal threat.

 Creative Commons Image by Jason Scragz